chinedufn/swift-bridge/book/src/bridge-module/opaque-types/README.md

 #### #[swift_bridge(Hashable)]

-The `Hashable` attribute allows you to expose Rust's `Hash` trait via Swift's `Hashable` protocol.
+The `Hashable` attribute allows you to expose a Rust `Hash` trait implementation via Swift's `Hashable` protocol.

 ```rust